youngwoo-yoon/genea_visualizer/README.md

 The `-d` flag can also be passed in order to run the server in the background.
 Logs can then be accessed by running `docker-compose logs -f`.
 Additionally it's possible to rebuild just the worker or API containers with minimal disruption in the running server by running for example `docker-compose up -d --no-deps --scale worker=2 --build worker`.
 This will rebuild the worker container and stop the old ones and start 2 new ones.

 ### Using the visualization server
 The server is HTTP-based and works by uploading a bvh file, and optionally audio.
 You will then receive a "job id" which you can poll in order to see the progress of your rendering.
-When it is finished, you will receive two video file URLs that you can download.
-Below are some examples using `curl` and in the file `example.py` there is a full python (3.7) example of how this can be used.
+When it is finished, you a URL to the video file, which you can download.
+Below are some examples using `curl`, and the [example.py](#examplepy) file contains a full python (3.7) example of how this can be used.

 Since the server is available publicly online, a simple authentication system is included – just pass in the token `j7HgTkwt24yKWfHPpFG3eoydJK6syAsz` with each request.
 This can be changed by modifying `USER_TOKEN` in `.env`.

-For a simple usage example, you can see a full python script in `example.py`.

-Otherwise, you can follow the detailed instructions on how to use the visualization server provided below.

 Depending on where you host the visualization, `SERVER_URL` might be different.
 If you just are running it locally on your machine you can use `127.0.0.1` but otherwise you would use the ip address to the machine that is hosting the server.